What is a drivetrain warranty?

 - Drive shaft or propeller shaft

 - Axles or shafts where wheels or gears rotate

 In general, car warranties only cover repairs due to malfunctions, breakdowns or faulty parts.
 Unlike bumper-to-bumper coverage, drivetrain warranties only cover specifically listed components.

 » MORE: What does a bumper-to-bumper warranty cover?

 Keep in mind you can find extended auto warranties with significantly more coverage.
 Comprehensive plans are more expensive, but there’s a better chance you’ll be financially protected if you need a major auto service or repair.

 What does a drivetrain warranty not cover?

-Drivetrain warranties only cover a small portion of your vehicle’s components.
-Most notably, a drivetrain warranty does not cover your vehicle’s engine.
-Also, while some sources list wheels as part of a vehicle’s drivetrain, most basic vehicle service contracts exclude wheels and tires from coverage.
+Drivetrain warranties only cover a small portion of your car’s components.
+Most notably, a drivetrain warranty does not cover your car’s engine.
+Also, some contracts list wheels as part of a drivetrain, but most exclude wheels and tires from coverage.

-Many other components may seem like part of your drivetrain but often aren't covered, such as:
+Other components that might seem like part of your drivetrain but often aren't covered include:

 - Fuel system components